OpenForest4D/multi-temporal-lidar-forestry/README.md

-# OpenForest4D lidar Processing Pipeline
+# OpenForest4D Multi-temporal lidar Processing Pipeline

-This repository contains workflows for retrieving, processing, and analyzing multi‑temporal lidar data to detect structural changes to forests.
+This repository contains workflows for retrieving, processing, and analyzing multi‑temporal lidar data to detect changes to tree canopies in forests.
 The pipeline supports:

-- **Data retrieval** from USGS EPT and OpenTopography S3
+- **Data retrieval** from USGS EPT and OpenTopography
-- **Reprojection** and **tiling** of point clouds
+- **Reprojection** and **tiling** of point cloud data
 - **Extraction** of raster-based forest metrics (e.g., canopy height model, rumple index)
 - **Differencing** of DSM's, DTM's, canopy height models, canopy cover and rumple over time
 - **Visualization** of topographic hillshades and change products via QGIS

-By standardizing each step in Jupyter notebooks and R scripts, the project ensures reproducibility, scalability, and ease of adaptation for new areas or time periods.
-This work is supported by the NSF‑funded OpenForest4D project.
+By standardizing each step in Jupyter notebooks and R scripts, this workflow ensures reproducibility, scalability, and ease of adaptation for applying these calculations to new areas with modern and legacy lidar datasets.
+This work is supported by the NSF‑funded OpenForest4D project at Arizona State University.

 ![Figure 1](figures/AGU.png)